 Breast Implant Removal

 Most saline and silicone implants need to be either replaced or removed at some point.
 Some women feel that they no longer need the enhancement that implants provide.
-In some cases, however, the choice to remove breast implants is the result of complications or concerns about potential side effects associated with breast augmentation or breast reconstruction.
+If their preferences and lifestyles have changed over time, a revision breast surgery may also be an appropriate option.

-In 2011, the Food and Drug Administration (FDA) identified a possible link between textured breast implants and a rare form of lymphoma known as breast implant-associated anaplastic large-cell lymphoma.
-BIA-ALCL is an extremely rare type of non-Hodgkin’s lymphoma, a cancer of the cells of the immune system.
-It can occur in different parts of the body, including the lymph nodes and skin.
+In 2011, the Food and Drug Administration (FDA) identified a possible link between textured breast implants and a rare form of lymphoma known as breast implant-associated anaplastic large-cell lymphoma (BIA-ALCL).
+This extremely rare type of non-Hodgkin’s lymphoma is a cancer of the cells of the immune system.
+BIA-ALCL can occur in different parts of the body, including the lymph nodes and skin.
 Even though BIA-ALCL is found in the breasts of some individuals with breast implants, it is not breast cancer.

 BIA-ALCL is very rare and the subject of continuing research.
 Dr. Sisco does not recommend routinely removing textured implants due to the associated risk.
 However, some women with textured implants are choosing to remove them or replace them with smooth implants.